hille721/solvatum/README.md

 (This requires of course that conda is installed)

-For using the database interface from each directory, add the pyhtonpath to your bashrc:
+For using the database interface from each directory, add the pythonpath to your bashrc:

 ```bash
 export PYTHONPATH=$PYTHONPATH:<path_to_the_repository>/solvation-free-energy-database/database